liamross/developmental/content/blog/keyboard-navigation-focus-styles/index.md

 ![Focus ring on styled button in Chrome](./focus_chrome.png)

-Oh no!
-It has a blue focus ring even without using tab.
-This messes with the aesthetics of our application, as now whenever a button is clicked it will get a blue ring around it.
+Well... now it seems to have a blue focus ring even without using tab.
+Now, whenever a button is clicked it will get a blue ring around it.
 Ideally, we only want the ring to appear when the user is tabbing.

 ## Issue 2 - Unable to change defaults

 Another issue is that there is no way to re-style this default focus state.
-Perhaps you want to change the color to red, so you add the following style:
+In order to improve the appearance of your app, you might want to style the focus state of your buttons.
+In this case, let's say you want to change the focus ring color to red, so you add the following style:

 ```css
 .button-style-focus:focus {